 What’s So Bad About Bread?

 When many people feed ducks and geese at the park, they feed them snacks like bread and popcorn.
 These snacks are harmful to ducks and the environment.
 Most notably, these foods have no nutritional value but a lot of carbs.
-This causes the ducks to gain a lot of weight and hurt their overall health.
+This causes the ducks to gain a lot of weight and hurts their overall health.

 At the same time, these sorts of foods expand when they are exposed to water.
 Whenever the ducks consume the expanded food, it gives the illusion that they are full.
 This causes them to stop looking for nutritional food, resulting in nutritional deficiencies since the bread is not nutritional to begin with.

-Is Bird Seed Healthy For Ducks?
+Is Bird Seed Healthy for Ducks?

 Because bread and other artificial snacks are not ideal for ducks, you should feed them bird seed instead.
 Bird seed is very nutritional and mimics a lot of the nutritional benefits found in wild ducks’ natural diet.

 For example, most bird seeds come with a variety of corn, seeds, and other healthy grains.
 This provides multiple sources of vitamins and protein.
-More so, many mixes also contain dried mealworms and other in vertebrates, adding even more protein to the mix.
+More so, many mixes also contain dried mealworms and other invertebrates, adding even more protein to the mix.

 Because bird seed comes packed with natural sources of nutrients, vitamins, and protein, it is a great snack treat for ducks.
 It mimics a lot of their natural diet, causing them to feel full and gain the nutritional benefits of the food.